edyoung/bathysphere/content/post/cloud-shell-installs/index.md

 +++
 author = "Edwin Young"
-categories = ["Azure", "CloudShell", "PowerShell", "bash"] date = "2020-09-21T18:11:06-07:00"
+tags = ["Azure", "CloudShell", "PowerShell", "bash"] date = "2020-09-21T18:11:06-07:00"
 description = "How to install your own versions of tools in Azure Cloud Shell" slug = "cloud-shell-installs"